Abubakar-sadiq/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script to print the absolute path name of the current worrking directory
+pwd - prints the absolute path name for the current working directory ls - Display the contents list of your current directory